 - “If I read my Bible, do devotions, and go to church, then I’ll unlock God’s will for my life.”
 If this were true, what would happen if you could no longer read–or you never could read?
 What if you no longer had the time to do devotions?
 What if you’re not the type of person who wants to sit still and read because it’s not in your personality?
 What if you weren’t physically able to go to a church building, or you live in a country where it’s not allowed, or your right to go to church is taken away?
 Friend, you’d worry about God’s will, that’s what would happen.
 Worry is not from God.
 Do you see how these things do not cause God’s will nor maintain it?
 Sure, such can be wonderful in helping us mature, as long as Christ is the focus, but God’s will is never unlocked through anything we do or don’t do.
 (See Luke 12:25, Matthew 11:28-30, Galatians 5:1).

 - “Prayer is not forcing God to do your will but preparing you to do His will.”
 Jesus prayed, “Not my will, but your will be done,” before He was betrayed.
 However, He was praying from the view of His humanity.
 He is God, but at the same time He knew the physical pain He was about to endure to pay off our sins.
 Clearly, His will is the same as the Father and the Spirit’s–they are one.
-So when someone uses this verse in an attempt to make us believe our will is not the same as God’s will until we pray and He changes it?
+So when someone uses this verse to make us believe our will is not the same as God’s will until we pray and He changes it?
 That’s off base for Christians.
 We are not pitted against God in lieu of prayer.
 That’s worse than having an accountability partner; we would avoid praying like we avoid them.
 Yes, through prayer the Spirit reveals things, sometimes instantly, sometimes later.
 He gently reminds us about making wise, righteous decisions; common sense surfaces in our thoughts.
 Through inspiration and motivation He’ll direct us toward advocates, mature friends, counselors, and Christian family members to consult with in our times of trouble.
-As we pray, every so often obvious writing-on-the-wall which matches up to both your will and God’s, transpires.
+As we pray, every so often obvious writing-on-the-wall which matches up to both your will and God’s transpires.
 We know.
 We aren’t being prepared to do anything different from what God wants, nor what we truly want.
-(See Luke 22:42, John 14:26, Galatians 5:22,23, 1 Corinthians 2:16, 13:4-8).
+(See Luke 22:42, John 14:26, Galatians 5:22-23, 1 Corinthians 2:16, 13:4-8).

 - “We can frustrate the will of God.”
 If this were true, God would not be God.
 It’s impossible to frustrate the Omniscient One.
 Everything God was frustrated about was put on Christ at the Cross.
 Take a glance at the Old Testament and you’ll see how furiously frustrated He was.
 To be clear, sure, we can frustrate religious people and demons who put pressure on us, but not God.
 THE CROSS WAS A HUGE SUCCESS.
 BLAME JESUS, NOT ME.
 So now, God works in us and through us, never frustrated but encouraging and loving, even while correcting us.
 (See Luke 1:37, Romans 5:1,9).